cwarden45/DTC_Scripts/Invitae/README.md

 On 2/8/2024, customer support informed me that the genome reference was **GRCh37** (*hg19*).

-On 7/14/2024, I scheduled a follow-up appointment with a genetic counselor (for later in the  week).
+On 7/14/2024, I scheduled a follow-up appointment with a genetic counselor (for later in the  week, with a genetic counselor from [Genome Medical](https://www.genomemedical.com/)).

 ### Report Information